soyart/notes/pages/Datomic query.md

 		  ]
 		  ```
 			- > Note: `?box-office` does not appear in the [`:where` clause data patterns](((68027fd8-5cfb-40ab-9293-312aecb03bda)))
-			- Note how it has 2 inputs
+			- Note how it defines **2 inputs**
 				- Input 1: Scalar `?director`
 				- Input 2: Relation `[?title ?box-office]`
-		- Then, if we supply these tuples as input 2:
+		- Then, if we supply this tuple set as input 2:
 		  ```edn
 		  [
 		   ["Die Hard" 140700000]